Carifio24/wwt-constellations-backend/README.md

   with the backend's session cookie implementation.
 - `CX_PREVIEW_BASE_URL` sets the base used to construct the URLs of social media preview content associated with different scenes.
+- `CX_PREVIEW_SERVICE_URL` sets the URL of the [wwt-constellations-previewer][previewer] service, which creates previews and deposits them in the storage backend.
+No default, but for local testing the usual setting would be `http://localhost:5000`.
 - `CX_SESSION_SECRETS` is a space-delimited list of secrets used to hash session cookies.
 Default is `dev-secret`.
 The first secret is used for creating new sessions; any subsequent secrets are used for checking existing sessions,